springernature/sushi/readme.md

 To obtain usage statistics for [Nature](http://www.nature.com) you need to post a request to the endpoint `http://services.springer.com/sushi/nature`.

-In this case you need to use your
+In this case you need to use your BPID as the value of `//CustomerReference/ID`

-A) Site Id (if you are an existing customer that has a SiteID) as the value of `//CustomerReference/ID`

-    OR

-B) BPID (if you are a new customer, that only has a BPID) as the value of `//CustomerReference/ID`

     <sus:Requestor>
       <sus:ID></sus:ID>